Breast Milk Calculator - How much milk should a newborn drink?

 According to Dr. Cindy Rubin, a pediatrician and breastfeeding specialist, “It is important to note that some babies land outside the typical ranges, and therefore, all mothers should still use their best judgment, observe the baby’s cues, and follow the pediatrician’s guidance when determining how much their baby should eat, and remember that it will also vary a bit day to day.”

-So, don't worry if you have to express the same amount of milk for the baby for up to six months.
-Most importantly, do not compare your baby's milk intake with that of other babies, as long as your child is happy, healthy, active, and their doctor is happy with their overall weight gain.
+So, don’t worry if you have to express the same amount of milk for the baby for up to six months.
+Most importantly, do not compare your baby’s milk intake with that of other babies, as long as your child is happy, healthy, active, and their doctor is happy with their overall weight gain.
 These numbers are general guidelines but remember, every baby is different, and some will be outliers.
-What's most important is not to compare (3) (4).
+Also, factors like illness, growth spurts, or changes in mood can influence how much milk your baby drinks on any given day (4).
+What’s most important is to focus on your baby’s well-being and trust your instincts, rather than comparing to others (5) (6).

 Your baby’s ageAmount of milk per feed